The New Parents' Sleep Survival Guide

 9. Don’t forget to take care of mummy too

 With all the focus and time devoted to the new bundle of joy, many new mums quickly find self-care at the bottom of their to-do list.
-But if mum’s not well, how is she going to take care of baby?
+But if mum’s not well, how is she going to take care of the baby?

 Your diet, exercise and overall mood all have an impact on the quality of your sleep.
 When it’s a fact of life that you’re not going to be getting much of it, the quality of the sleep you do get becomes even more important.

-Eat healthy meals and snacks and take baby out for a walk in the stroller to get some fresh air.
+Eat healthy meals and snacks and take the baby out for a walk in the stroller to get some fresh air.
 Reserve thirty minutes each day to do something nice for yourself.
 Including a hot bath in your bedroom routine is a great way to relax, forget the day’s stresses, and prepare your body and mind for sleep.

 10. Remember: It’s all temporary